 - In Barnyard, Pip the mouse gets so nervous over the upcoming battle his bowels give away.
 Bonus points for being on top of Pig's head.

-- There's a subtle (yet so blatant) hint at this in the Jimmy Neutron movie.
+- There's a subtle (yet so blatant) hint at this in Jimmy Neutron: Boy Genius.

 Carl: Hey, Jimmy, my pants are almost dry.